Nesquiko/gym-journal/2023/workouts/5_friday.md

 ## 26.5.

 1. Deadlift with belt
+   - It wasn't as smooth, but I did it, so I can do this even when fatigued
    - work up to: 1 x 150kg
    - working sets: 3 x 3 x 140kg
-2. Hyperextensions
-   - working sets: 4 x 12
-3. Stretching
+2. Stretching
    - lying bend leg on other side stretch: 3 x 15" per side
-   - hamstring: 2 x 30" per side
+   - hamstring stretch: 2 x 30" per side

 ## 19.5.